tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 ## Language Configuration

-The `package.json` file is used by package managers like `npm`.
-Within this file, the Tree-sitter CLI looks for data nested under the top-level `"tree-sitter"` key.
+The `tree-sitter.json` file is used by the Tree-sitter CLI.
+Within this file, the CLI looks for data nested under the top-level `"grammars"` key.
 This key is expected to contain an array of objects with the following keys:

 ### Basics